 Graphic design ventures from companies investing in clamshell cards introduced me to printing divisions' regional sales reps, who kept me working with Adobe software.
 I composed many graphic design clamshell card specs for Great Britain and New England companies.
 My proudest package design was for Airtex Foam, located in Minneapolis, Minnesota.
 The company produced foam for the sewing industry but took a new chance and offered a durable good in their company name with the Airtex brand logo.
 The company was manufacturing and selling a Stuffing Rod for teddy bear animals.
 I designed this package, printed it in India, and landed it on the shelf at JoAnn Fabrics retail stores.
 It was colorful with rainbow hues and stylistically composed of type, logos, and photographs.
 (2006-2007)

-A business in Atlanta, Georgia, named La Vida Inc., was looking to move artistic directives toward producing a hat cap stretcher device.
+A business in Atlanta, Georgia, La Vida Inc., wanted to move artistic directives toward producing a hat cap stretcher device.
 The product foundation is on the platform associated with the demand for shaping a 5950 ball cap.
 The hip-hop industry promotes the style-driven shapes of a perfectly fitted and aligned hat.
 The various colors and patterns of hip-hop artists wear the driving form for the style and elegance of a molded plastic device suitable for fashion-conscious consumers.
 Considering such a device's proponents and how the audience would use, integrate, and grow with the product was fantastic.
 The owner and founder of La Vida Inc. organized the labeling of every part and oriented every component and system's numbering.

 In 1989, I discovered Hip Hop and Rap appealing art forms.
 My friend and I would ride to school with his two 20-inch sub-woofer boxes.
 The stereo kept him busy, the seams caulked and covered in a carpet in the vehicle's back seat.
-Digital Underground, Tone Loc, Ice T, N.W.A, and Salt and Peppa kept us "bumpin" on school.
+Digital Underground, Tone Loc, Ice T, N.W.A, and Salt and Peppa kept us "bumpin'" on school.
 I liked the song "Supersonic," It was fun to go to a teen dance club down the street and practice our moves to Bobby Brown and MC Hammer.
 I was a big Aerosmith fan, and "Walk this Way" with Run D.M.C.; song and sonnet led me to the Beastie Boys' music.
 In St. Louis, Nelly's music is fantastic.
 I listen to nearly every day to Hip-Hop on digital channel networks.
 However, the best rap album is the 8 Mile compilation.

 Using Rhino 3d Software, I took three sketches of a mechanical device and built the parts and pieces of a hat/cap stretcher into computer-generated elements.
 The owner and founder of La Vida came from Atlanta to St. Louis and sat next to my desk for around the first five days of the design.
 We worked on the contour and repetition of mirroring rectangles, obtuse rhombus, and piping patterns to craft the product device's form as individual parts.
 Later, I prepared the internal mechanisms' shape with engineering guidelines, including the dryer unit, water, and steam parts and pieces in 3d computer software.
 I also made computer concepts of the gearing mechanisms, building the prototype inside out.
-We talked during the design process that kids working at the mall could show Fitted Pro demonstrations.
+We talked during the design process about how kids working at the mall could show Fitted Pro demonstrations.
 With the technology of modern 3d printers, individual assemblies can be output constructed with a minimal assembly workforce.
 (2007-2008) The hat-shaping device has evolved to be known as "Cap God" and seemingly takes orders for the professional hat steamer through online directives.

 A business in Minneapolis, Minnesota, wanted 3d floor plans for a business proposal.
 I composed interior renderings of floor plans with computer drafting software, studying interactive space for a retail food chain.
 I produced space studies for business proposals of architectural 2D designs.
 We set up a unique logo with a previous employer's colleague with its style and plan.
 (2008)